Hendrik Wade Bode: Memberships to academic organizations and government committees

 He was also a member or fellow in a number of scientific and engineering societies such as the IEEE, American Physical Society, Society for Industrial and Applied Mathematics and the American Academy of Arts and Sciences, an independent American Academy, that is not part of the U.S. National Academies.

 In 1957, he was elected member to the National Academy of Sciences, the oldest and most prestigious U.S. National Academy established at the height of the Civil War, in 1863, by then President Abraham Lincoln.

 COSPUP

 From 1967 to 1971, he served as a member of the Council of the National Academy of Sciences.
 At the same time he served as the representative of the Academy's Engineering section on the Committee on Science and Public Policy (COSPUP).

-Being a deep thinker as well as a lucid writer he significantly contributed to three important COSPUP studies:
+Bode made significant contributions to three COSPUP studies:

 Basic Research and National Goals (1965), Applied Science and Technological Progress (1967) and Technology: Processes of Assessment and Choice (1969).
-These studies had the additional distinction of being the first ever to be prepared by the Academy for the Legislative Branch, or more specifically for the Committee on Science and Astronautics of the U.S. House of Representatives, thus fulfilling the Academy's mandate, under its Charter, as an advisory body to the U.S. Government.
+These publications were the first research studies prepared by the Academy for the Legislative Branch, under the auspices of the Committee on Science and Astronautics of the U.S. House of Representatives.